blackout-poetry-tool/blackout-poetry-tool.github.io/README.md

-#Blackout Poetry Tool
+# Blackout Poetry Tool

-An environment that explores 5 modes of creating blackout poetry in the context of human-computer dichotomy.
+A space that explores 5 modes of creating blackout poetry.

+## In the context of Human-Computer Dichotomy
+**Dichotomy**
+> A division or contrast between two things that are or are represented as being opposed.